royalapplications/docs/src/r2021/scripting/rjson/available-properties/royaljsonobject.md

 - **Description**: The password of the Secure Gateway.
 - **Example**: `"SecureGatewayPassword": "!dfhe8yr498hh@"`

-## RemoteDesktopGatewayComputerName
-- **Data Type**: String
-- **Applies To**: Remote Desktop connection, Remote Desktop Gateway
-- **Description**: The computer name (IP address/FQDN) of the Remote Desktop Gateway.
-- **Example**: `"RemoteDesktopGatewayComputerName": "rdg-01.local"`
-- **Example 2**: `"RemoteDesktopGatewayComputerName": "10.0.1.5"`

-## RemoteDesktopGatewayCredentialsFromConnection
-- **Data Type**: Boolean
-- **Applies To**: Remote Desktop connection, Remote Desktop Gateway
-- **Description**: Specifies whether or not to use the credentials of the connection for the Remote Desktop Gateway.
-- **Example**: `"RemoteDesktopGatewayCredentialsFromConnection": false`

-## RemoteDesktopGatewayCredentialID
-- **Data Type**: String
-- **Applies To**: Remote Desktop connection, Remote Desktop Gateway
-- **Description**: The ID of the credential that is assigned to the Remote Desktop Gateway.
-This can either be a GUID (formatted as string) or any other generic string.
-If you pass in a GUID it will be directly used to set the Remote Desktop Gateway Credential ID of the resulting object.
-No validation is performed in this case.
-If you pass in any other string, the external to internal ID mapping table will be searched for a match.
-If no match is found, the property will be ignored.
-Otherwise the internal ID will be used to reference the credential.
-- **Supported Values**:
-	- GUID formatted as string
-	- String
-- **Example**: `"RemoteDesktopGatewayCredentialID": "041471cd-1202-40a6-84e3-83f3ceb57a99"`
-- **Example 2**: `"RemoteDesktopGatewayCredentialID": "0001"`

-## RemoteDesktopGatewayCredentialName
-- **Data Type**: String
-- **Applies To**: Remote Desktop connection, Remote Desktop Gateway
-- **Description**: The name of the credential that is assigned to the Remote Desktop Gateway.
-- **Example**: `"RemoteDesktopGatewayCredentialName": "Administrator"`

-## RemoteDesktopGatewayUsername
-- **Data Type**: String
-- **Applies To**: Remote Desktop connection, Remote Desktop Gateway
-- **Description**: The username of the Remote Desktop Gateway.
-- **Example**: `"RemoteDesktopGatewayUsername": "administrator"`

-## RemoteDesktopGatewayPassword
-- **Data Type**: String
-- **Applies To**: Remote Desktop connection, Remote Desktop Gateway
-- **Description**: The password of the Remote Desktop Gateway.
-- **Example**: `"RemoteDesktopGatewayPassword": "!dfhe8yr498hh@"`

-## ConnectTaskFromParent
-- **Data Type**: Boolean
-- **Applies To**: All connection types, Folder
-- **Description**: Specifies whether or not to use the connect task from the parent folder of this object.
-- **Example**: `"ConnectTaskFromParent": false`

-## ConnectTaskID
-- **Data Type**: String
-- **Applies To**: All connection types, Folder
-- **Description**: The ID of the command task that is to be assigned to this object as connect task.
-This can either be a GUID (formatted as string) or any other generic string.
-If you pass in a GUID it will be directly used to set the Connect Task ID of the resulting object.
-No validation is performed in this case.
-If you pass in any other string, the external to internal ID mapping table will be searched for a match.
-If no match is found, the property will be ignored.
-Otherwise the internal ID will be used to reference the credential.
-- **Supported Values**:
-	- GUID formatted as string
-	- String
-- **Example**: `"ConnectTaskID": "041471cd-1202-40a6-84e3-83f3ceb57a99"`
-- **Example 2**: `"ConnectTaskID": "0001"`

-## ConnectTaskName
-- **Data Type**: String
-- **Applies To**: All connection types, Folder
-- **Description**: The name of the command task that is to be assigned to this object as connect task.
-- **Example**: `"ConnectTaskName": "root"`

-## DisconnectTaskFromParent
-- **Data Type**: Boolean
-- **Applies To**: All connection types, Folder
-- **Description**: Specifies whether or not to use the disconnect task from the parent folder of this object.
-- **Example**: `"DisconnectTaskFromParent": false`

-## DisconnectTaskID
-- **Data Type**: String
-- **Applies To**: All connection types, Folder
-- **Description**: The ID of the command task that is to be assigned to this object as disconnect task.
-This can either be a GUID (formatted as string) or any other generic string.
-If you pass in a GUID it will be directly used to set the Disconnect Task ID of the resulting object.
-No validation is performed in this case.
-If you pass in any other string, the external to internal ID mapping table will be searched for a match.
-If no match is found, the property will be ignored.
-Otherwise the internal ID will be used to reference the credential.
-- **Supported Values**:
-	- GUID formatted as string
-	- String
-- **Example**: `"DisconnectTaskID": "041471cd-1202-40a6-84e3-83f3ceb57a99"`
-- **Example 2**: `"DisconnectTaskID": "0001"`

-## DisconnectTaskName
-- **Data Type**: String
-- **Applies To**: All connection types, Folder
-- **Description**: The name of the command task that is to be assigned to this object as disconnect task.
-- **Example**: `"DisconnectTaskName": "root"`

-## KeySequenceFromParent
-- **Data Type**: Boolean
-- **Applies To**: All connection types, Folder
-- **Description**: Specifies whether or not to use the connect key sequence from the parent folder of this object.
-- **Example**: `"KeySequenceFromParent": false`

-## KeySequenceID
-- **Data Type**: String
-- **Applies To**: All connection types, Folder
-- **Description**: The ID of the key sequence task that is to be assigned to this object as connect key sequence.
-This can either be a GUID (formatted as string) or any other generic string.
-If you pass in a GUID it will be directly used to set the Key Sequence ID of the resulting object.
-No validation is performed in this case.
-If you pass in any other string, the external to internal ID mapping table will be searched for a match.
-If no match is found, the property will be ignored.
-Otherwise the internal ID will be used to reference the credential.
-- **Supported Values**:
-	- GUID formatted as string
-	- String
-- **Example**: `"KeySequenceID": "041471cd-1202-40a6-84e3-83f3ceb57a99"`
-- **Example 2**: `"KeySequenceID": "0001"`

-## KeySequenceName
-- **Data Type**: String
-- **Applies To**: All connection types, Folder
-- **Description**: The name of the key sequence task that is to be assigned to this object as connect key sequence.
-- **Example**: `"KeySequenceName": "root"`

-## SecureGatewayFromParent
-- **Data Type**: Boolean
-- **Applies To**: All connection types that support Secure Gateways, Folder
-- **Description**: Specifies whether or not to use the Secure Gateway from the parent folder of this object.
-- **Example**: `"SecureGatewayFromParent": false`

-## SecureGatewayID
-- **Data Type**: String
-- **Applies To**: All connection types that support Secure Gateways, Folder
-- **Description**: The ID of the Secure Gateway that is to be assigned to this object.
-This can either be a GUID (formatted as string) or any other generic string.
-If you pass in a GUID it will be directly used to set the Secure Gateway ID of the resulting object.
-No validation is performed in this case.
-If you pass in any other string, the external to internal ID mapping table will be searched for a match.
-If no match is found, the property will be ignored.
-Otherwise the internal ID will be used to reference the credential.
-- **Supported Values**:
-	- GUID formatted as string
-	- String
-- **Example**: `"SecureGatewayID": "041471cd-1202-40a6-84e3-83f3ceb57a99"`
-- **Example 2**: `"SecureGatewayID": "0001"`

-## RoyalServerFromParent
-- **Data Type**: Boolean
-- **Applies To**: All connection types that support Royal Server, Folder
-- **Description**: Specifies whether or not to use the Royal Server from the parent folder of this object.
-- **Example**: `"RoyalServerFromParent": false`

-## RoyalServerID
-- **Data Type**: String
-- **Applies To**: All connection types that support Royal Server, Folder
-- **Description**: The ID of the Royal Server that is to be assigned to this object.
-This can either be a GUID (formatted as string) or any other generic string.
-If you pass in a GUID it will be directly used to set the Royal Server ID of the resulting object.
-No validation is performed in this case.
-If you pass in any other string, the external to internal ID mapping table will be searched for a match.
-If no match is found, the property will be ignored.
-Otherwise the internal ID will be used to reference the credential.
-- **Supported Values**:
-	- GUID formatted as string
-	- String
-- **Example**: `"RoyalServerID": "041471cd-1202-40a6-84e3-83f3ceb57a99"`
-- **Example 2**: `"RoyalServerID": "0001"`

-## RemoteDesktopGatewayFromParent
-- **Data Type**: Boolean
-- **Applies To**: Remote Desktop connection, Folder
-- **Description**: Specifies whether or not to use the Remote Desktop Gateway from the parent folder of this object.
-- **Example**: `"RemoteDesktopGatewayFromParent": true`

-## RemoteDesktopGatewayID
-- **Data Type**: String
-- **Applies To**: Remote Desktop connection, Folder
-- **Description**: The ID of the Remote Desktop Gateway that is to be assigned to this object.
-This can either be a GUID (formatted as string) or any other generic string.
-If you pass in a GUID it will be directly used to set the Remote Desktop Gateway ID of the resulting object.
-No validation is performed in this case.
-If you pass in any other string, the external to internal ID mapping table will be searched for a match.
-If no match is found, the property will be ignored.
-Otherwise the internal ID will be used to reference the credential.
-- **Supported Values**:
-	- GUID formatted as string
-	- String
-- **Example**: `"RemoteDesktopGatewayID": "041471cd-1202-40a6-84e3-83f3ceb57a99"`
-- **Example 2**: `"RemoteDesktopGatewayID": "0001"`

-## RemoteDesktopGatewayUsage
-- **Data Type**: Enumeration
-- **Applies To**: Remote Desktop connection, Folder
-- **Description**: The usage mode of the Remote Desktop Gateway.
-- **Supported Values**:
-	- Never
-	- Always
-	- OnDemand
-- **Example**: `"RemoteDesktopGatewayUsage": "Always"`

 ## MACAddress
 - **Data Type**: String
 - **Applies To**: Most connection types